 - 1. Choose to write about a process with which you are both familiar and comfortable. - 2.
 Go through the process yourself. - 3.
 Have one of your parents take pictures of you as you perform each step.
-IMPORTANT: Have the film developed soon; you will need the photos when you write the final draft. - 4.
-Pretend that people are interested in your topic.
-Think of a broad question they might ask, like, "How do you cook scrambled eggs?" or "How do you play Pin the Tail on the Donkey?" - 5.
-Write this question in the Question Box on the Process Planning Worksheet. - 6.
+IMPORTANT: Print the photos soon; you will need them when you write the final draft. - 4.
+Imagine that people are interested in your topic.
+Think of a broad question they might ask, such as "How do you cook scrambled eggs?" or "How do you play Pin the Tail on the Donkey?" - 5.
+Write this question in the Question Box on the Process Planning Worksheet (p.
+8-5). - 6.
 Recall the steps you performed as you went through the process.
 On scratch paper, write them down in order. - 7.
 See if you can break down the process into four main steps.
-On the attached form, write these steps in Boxes 1, 2, 3, and 4.
-(Note: you might not have four main steps.) - 8.
-Now think of how these steps can each be divided into three smaller steps.
-Write these steps in the remaining blanks, under the appropriate main heading.
-(Note: sometimes you might only be able to list one or two smaller steps.) - Do not give exact measurements or other such details.
-Do not list every single ingredient, supply or procedure, just the important ones.
-Do not write what the reader can assume.
-For instance, it is not necessary to mention tying a knot in the thread before clipping it, or using a knife to slice an apple.

-10. Brainstorm for descriptive details on p.
+Write these steps in Boxes 1, 2, 3, and 4 on the worksheet.
+(Note: You might not have four main steps.) - 8.
+Now think of how each of these steps can be divided into three smaller steps.
+Write these steps in the remaining blanks under the appropriate main heading.
+(Note: sometimes you might only be able to list one or two smaller steps.) - 9.
+Important Tips - Do not give exact measurements or other such details. - Do not list every single ingredient, supply or procedure, just the important ones. - Do not write what the reader can assume.
+For instance, it isn't necessary to mention using a knife to slice an apple or tying a knot in the thread before clipping it. - 10.
+Brainstorm for additional descriptive details on p.
 8-6.